Midway Multimodal Plan

 Why can't we put powerlines underground and get lights in the alley?

-Gwen asked over 2 years ago
+Gwen asked about 3 years ago

 Thank you for your comment!
 Broomfield participates in a program to underground utilities when cost effective opportunities present themselves, such as major roadway projects.
 Please visit BroomfieldVoice/MidwayPlan for new information related to alternative designs over the coming months to share your thoughts!